florian-beetz/bachelor-thesis/thesis.md

 invalid automatic module names, so latex2unicode had to be temporarily removed in iteration one.

-Since Scala does not yet support +JPMS, the solution of this problem is to explicitly provide an `Automatic-Module-Name` attribute in the libraries manifest (see [@sec:j9_impl]).
+Since Scala does not yet support +JPMS, the solution to this problem is to explicitly provide an `Automatic-Module-Name` attribute in the libraries manifest (see [@sec:j9_impl]).
 This was proposed to the library maintainer of